Progesterone and TRT for men

 by: Wray

 Hi David I'm delighted the testosterone has helped, and that progesterone has negated the adverse side effects.
 It's interesting you ask about progesterone stimulating LH, it certainly does in females, "The newly synthesized neuroprogesterone acts on estradiol- induced progesterone receptors in nearby neurons to initiate the LH surge", see here and here.
 Another study says "One of the most dramatic differences involves estrogen positive feedback, which leads to ovulation.
 A crucial feature of this positive feedback is the ability of estradiol to facilitate progesterone synthesis in female hypothalamic astrocytes.
 Conversely, estradiol fails to elevate hypothalamic progesterone levels in male rodents, which lack the estrogen positive feedback-induced luteinizing hormone (LH) surge."
 A later study found it wasn't the oestrogen feedback that induced the LH surge, but progesterone, see here.
-It seems progesterone might do the same for men, see here.
+It seems progesterone might do the same for men see (link to research article no longer active).
 Unfortunately a search has revealed nothing more.
 Probably because progesterone is firmly fixed in most minds as a female sex hormone, when it's neither.
 Hence the dearth of studies in men, apart from the ongoing TBI studies.
 As a follower of the Atkins diet, you might also be interested in the Paleo diet.
 There's a link to Dr Cordain's site on our Nutrition page.
 Incidentally oestradiol can detach dihydrotestosterone (DHT) from its binding sites on SHBG, thus making it more bioavailable.
 Dropping testosterone, and rising oestrogen are often checked in men, but progesterone…never!
 It would be interesting to find if in fact progesterone levels were dropping too, as it effectively suppresses oestrogen.
 Plus it does stimulate testosterone synthesis according to that study.
 And hCG was that checked, as this stimulates aromatase activity?
 Impaired glucose tolerance also reduces testosterone levels.
 I take it they did check your prolactin levels, as excess prolactin suppresses the pituitary secretion of dopamine.
 Continued below.

 Feb 20, 2012